-Brewster, a Republican, was the representative for New York's 31st congressional district from 1895 to 1899.
+Brewster was the representative for New York’s 31st congressional district and was a Republican.
+He served from 1895 to 1899.

 From Dec 1895 to Mar 1899, Brewster missed 153 of 345 roll call votes, which is 44.3%.
 This is worse than the median of 34.5% among the lifetime records of representatives serving in Mar 1899.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including: